Carotenoid: Foods

 Humans and other animals are mostly incapable of synthesizing carotenoids, and must obtain them through their diet.
 Carotenoids are a common and often ornamental feature in animals.
 For example, the pink color of salmon, and the red coloring of cooked lobsters and scales of the yellow morph of common wall lizards are due to carotenoids.
 It has been proposed that carotenoids are used in ornamental traits (for extreme examples see puffin birds) because, given their physiological and chemical properties, they can be used as visible indicators of individual health, and hence are used by animals when selecting potential mates.

+Carotenoids from the diet are stored in the fatty tissues of animals, and exclusively carnivorous animals obtain the compounds from animal fat.
+In the human diet, absorption of carotenoids is improved when consumed with fat in a meal.
+Cooking carotenoid-containing vegetables in oil and shredding the vegetable both increase carotenoid bioavailability.

 Plant colors

 The most common carotenoids include lycopene and the vitamin A precursor β-carotene.
 In plants, the xanthophyll lutein is the most abundant carotenoid and its role in preventing age-related eye disease is currently under investigation.
 Lutein and the other carotenoid pigments found in mature leaves are often not obvious because of the masking presence of chlorophyll.
 When chlorophyll is not present, as in autumn foliage, the yellows and oranges of the carotenoids are predominant.
 For the same reason, carotenoid colors often predominate in ripe fruit after being unmasked by the disappearance of chlorophyll.

 Carotenoids are responsible for the brilliant yellows and oranges that tint deciduous foliage (such as dying autumn leaves) of certain hardwood species as hickories, ash, maple, yellow poplar, aspen, birch, black cherry, sycamore, cottonwood, sassafras, and alder.
 Carotenoids are the dominant pigment in autumn leaf coloration of about 15-30% of tree species.
 However, the reds, the purples, and their blended combinations that decorate autumn foliage usually come from another group of pigments in the cells called anthocyanins.
 Unlike the carotenoids, these pigments are not present in the leaf throughout the growing season, but are actively produced towards the end of summer.